staadecker/COVID-19-Map/README.md

 You need to ensure that the firebase rules on the bucket are set up to allow reading of the files externally.

+### Deploying on Cloud Build

+Everything should work more or less out of the box, apart from the fact that you have to set the `_BRANCH` envoronment variable to `prod` for prouduction or `dev` for development.

+### Deploying the cloud functions

+You will need to set the appropriate environment variables for each.

+For form_data_generator, these are
+* GCS_BUCKET, should point to that which to upload the data
+* UPLOAD_FILE, the name of the file to upload the confirmed cases data to
+* DS_NAMEPSACE, datastore namespaace to get the data from
+* DS_KIND, the datastore kind to load data from

+For `confirmed_cases`, they are:
+* SPREADSHEET_ID, should (at the moment) be
+* GCS_BUCKET, should point to that which to upload the data
+* UPLOAD_FILE, the name of the file to upload the confirmed cases data to
+* SHEETS_API_KEY, API key for google sheets.